Ohkthx/uopatcher/README.md

 - **debug** - Shows additional output used for troubleshooting.
 - **skip_prompt** - Skips prompting the user about the installation directory, useful for automation.
+- **verbose** - Shows additional text including progress on downloading a file.
 - **local_root** - Root directory to save the patch files in.
 - **remote_root** - Root URL/URI to obtain the Manifest, Hashes, and additional patch files.
 - **remote_port** - Port used to access the resources.